Abyei (town)

-Abyei (also spelled Abyēy; أبيي) is a border town currently in the Abyei Area that is disputed by South Sudan and Sudan.
+Abyei (also spelled Abyēy; أبيي) is a border town currently in the Abyei Area that is jointly administered by South Sudan and Sudan.
 The United Nations estimated the town's population at around 20,000 previous to May 2011 events.

 The oil-producing and fertile Abyei Area, with Abyei town as its center, is a disputed territorial point of contention in the July 2011 secession of South Sudan process.

 History

 2008 conflict

 Abyei town was almost completely destroyed in May 2008 when tensions escalated between the Sudan People's Liberation Army/Movement (SPLA) and the Sudanese Armed Forces (SAF) after the Government of South Sudan appointed an administrator for the region, a move the Messiria objected to.

 2009

 Some 50,000 of Abyei Town's mostly Dinka inhabitants fled southwards, to Agok in present South Sudan.
 Since the signing of the roadmap for the return of the displaced and the implementation of the Abyei Protocol in the Comprehensive Peace Agreement, much of the town was rebuilt by mid-2009.